learn-co-curriculum/react-hooks-forms/README.md

-# React Controlled Inputs
+# Controlled Components

+## Learning Goals

+- Understand what "controlled components" means in React
+- Implement controlled components by synchronizing input values with component state

 ## Overview

 In this lesson, we'll discuss how to set up controlled inputs in React.

-## Objectives

-1. Explain how React uses `value` on, e.g., `<input>`
-2. Describe strategies for using controlled components

-## Code Along

-If you want to code along there is starter code in the `src` folder.
+If you want to code along, there is starter code in the `src` folder.
 Make sure to run `npm install && npm start` to see the code in the browser.

 ## Controlling Form Values From State

 Forms in React are similar to their regular HTML counterparts.
 The JSX we write is almost identical.
 The way we store and handle form data, however, is entirely new.

 In React, it is often a good idea to set up _controlled_ forms.
 A controlled form is **a form that derives its input values from state**.
-Consider the following:
+Consider the
+following:

 ```js
 import React, { useState } from "react";